freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 790.1

-There was some fancy output there.
+There was some fancy output there, but you can see the parenthesis were added to the `table.create` key.
 Show me the log again with the same flag you have been using so you can see what happened.

 #### HINTS